JennyJohnson78/Credit_Union_Data_Analysis_Project/README.md

 # Credit Union Data Analysis Project
 In depth analyses of complex datasets is an integral part of business analytics within the financial field.
-In this analysis, NCUA's 5300 Call Report Quarterly Data, hosted on the National Credit Union Administration's Website, will ba analyzed to answer the following questions:
+In this analysis, NCUA's 5300 Call Report Quarterly Data, hosted on the National Credit Union Administration's Website, will be analyzed to answer the following questions:

 * How many credit unions were founded in the 1930's?
 * How many ATM locations do those credit unions have in service as of March 2022?